1111mp/nvm-desktop/README.md

 # Node Version Manager Desktop

-`nvm-desktop` is a desktop application to manage multiple active Node.js versions.
-With this applications, you can quickly install and use different versions of Node.js.
+`nvm-desktop` is a desktop application that manages multiple Node versions in a visual interface.
+It is built with [Tauri](https://v2.tauri.app/) (supports `macOS`, `Windows` and `Linux` platform).
+With this application, you can quickly install, manage and use different versions of Node.

 **Now you can set the Node.js version for your project individually**.